OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 - Want fluidity and flexibility in their infrastructure to react to the ebb and flow of traffic
 - Use a microservices software architecture

 Though it solves complexity, Kubernetes is somewhat complex itself.
-It's known for causing a few headaches for new adopters ([some of which Octopus solves, FYI](https://octopus.com/use-case/kubernetes)).
+It's known for causing a few headaches for new adopters.

 A great way to start with Kubernetes, however, is to set up a local instance.
 A local instance allows you to: